I am one of those “trying to recover from their childhoods” of the nineteen seventies and eighties of Nepal.

 I myself was spared the kind and level of bullying that some of my classmates suffered from.
 The reason, I think, was mostly because of my standing as one of “a good student” — good in academics as well as in behavior.

 But, an incident that I feel influenced my relationship with — as well as shaped my attitude towards and views of — my classmates and others in the country to this day took place in fourth grade: I was ostracized by my classmates.
 That year, some hatched plans to beat me up and run me over with their big cars once we graduated to secondary school.

 What primary school children cooks up such violent plans unless they have learned that that is the normal course of action in cases of disagreements, or whatever, with fellow primary school children?!

-I also hold that — the school- and domestic-culture of using and accepting physical and psychological violence — responsible for some of my classmates conspiring to “teach me a lesson” over something they did not like about my running the show at our one-year reunion.
+I also hold the school and domestic-culture of using and accepting physical and psychological violence responsible for some of my classmates conspiring to “teach me a lesson” over something they did not like about my running the show at our one-year reunion.
 Just a couple of years or so ago, a classmate, even as a middle-aged man, tried to convince me how it was “right” to “settle” disputes involving violence with violence at a later time!

 (One of the consequences of the ten-year civil war appears to have been a more pervasive belief in the efficacy of violence as a tool.)

 At our all-boys school, many others however suffered considerably more in the hands of fellow classmates and schoolmates for a number of different reasons.